-A vital part of the rental agreement is a detailed walk-though performed by the tenant, and our team, documenting the condition of the property when they move in.
-Unless extenuating circumstances prevail, the PMI team completes the walk-through prior to the tenant taking possession and then the tenant complete their documentation within 3 days of taking possession of the property.
+A vital part of the rental agreement is a detailed walk-though performed with the tenant, documenting the condition of the property when they move in.
+Unless extenuating circumstances prevail, the PMI team completes the walk-through with the tenant before the tenant takes possession of the property.

 The walk-through documents the condition of the property.
 When the tenant moves out of the property, there is a sound basis for the security deposit refund.
-PMI and tenants documents the move in with digital photos.
+PMI also documents the move in with digital photos.